 How can I train a dog for police work?

 Training a pooch for police work can be incredibly tedious, time-consuming, and challenging.

 That being said, most police departments opt to train their canine units with the help of a certified trainer or training agency.
 If you choose to train your dog for police work, you’ll want to consult a trainer or behaviorist to make sure you have a firm understanding of the process and goals of canine unit training.

 Are police dogs aggressive?

 Police dogs aren’t aggressive, especially when their job is focused on tracking or object detection rather than interaction with others.
 You might even see incredibly friendly breeds, like golden retrievers, serve as a police dog.
 That being said, police dogs can be trained to capably protect their handlers.

 It’s imperative that police dogs are not pet or interacted with while “on duty” as this may be perceived as a potential threat from the dog’s perspective.

 When do police dogs retire?

-From there, police dogs are adopted by their handlers, other service members, or loving homes throughout the community.
+From there, dozens of police dogs are adopted by their handlers, other service members, or loving homes throughout the community.
 Adoption of police dogs can be another great way to service your community.

 Do police dogs wear bulletproof vests?